sr-murthy/continuedfractions/README.md

 The project is [licensed](LICENSE) under the [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0).

-See the documentation for more details.
+See the [project docs](https://continuedfractions.readthedocs.io/en/latest) for more details.